 You are having surgery on your middle ear.
 This sheet can help you get ready.
 If you have any questions, be sure to get answers before your procedure.

-Follow your doctor's advice.
+Follow your healthcare provider's advice.
 Be sure to:

 Schedule a presurgery checkup if one is needed.